Board of Trustees Profiles

 Michael J. Yaszemski ’77, ’78G

-Michael J. Yaszemski is the John and Posy Krehbiel Endowed Professor of orthopedic surgery and biomedical engineering at the Mayo Clinic and director of its Polymeric Biomaterials and Tissue Engineering Laboratory.
+Dr. Michael J. Yaszemski is the John and Posy Krehbiel Endowed Professor of orthopedic surgery and biomedical engineering at the Mayo Clinic and director of its Polymeric Biomaterials and Tissue Engineering Laboratory.
 He is a retired U.S. Air Force brigadier general.
-He received a bachelorís degree in chemical engineering from Lehigh in 1977, a masterís degree in chemical engineering from Lehigh in 1978, an M.D. from Georgetown University in 1983 and a Ph.D. in chemical engineering from Massachusetts Institute of Technology in 1995.
+He has just completed his term as president of the Mayo medical staff.
+He received a bachelor's degree in chemical engineering from Lehigh in 1977, a masterís degree in chemical engineering from Lehigh in 1978, an M.D. from Georgetown University in 1983 and a Ph.D. in chemical engineering from Massachusetts Institute of Technology in 1995.
+He is a member of the Lehigh University Board of Trustees.

 Mark R. Yeager ’81